hyperion-project/hyperion.ng/CompileHowto.md

 sudo apt-get install git cmake build-essential qtbase5-dev libqt5serialport5-dev libusb-1.0-0-dev python-dev libxrender-dev libavahi-core-dev libavahi-compat-libdnssd-dev
 ```

+**ATTENTION Win10LinuxSubsystem** we do not (/we can't) support using hyperion in linux subsystem of MS Windows 10, albeit some users tested it with success.
+Keep in mind to disable
+all linux specific led and grabber hardware via cmake.
+Because we use QT as framework in hyperion, serialport leds and network driven devices could work.

 ## RPI Only
 when you build on the rapberry pi and include the dispmanx grabber (which is the default)
 you also need the firmware including headers installed.
 This downloads the firmware from the raspberrypi github